ParnianJR/TML_Assignment2/README.md

 # Stolen Model Detection

-This repository contains the code used for Trustworthy Machine Learning Assignment 2, Stolen Model Detection.
+This repository contains the code used for Trustworthy Machine Learning Course , Assignment 2: **Stolen Model Detection**.

 ## Files